-From the time when the stabilising agent, aggregate and water are added together and mixed, not more than two hours should elapse until the primary compaction has been completed.
+From the time when the stabilising agent, aggregate and water are added together and mixed, not more than the time limits in Section 7.1.2 should elapse until the final compaction has been completed.
 Compaction equipment should be adequate for obtaining the specified density within the specified time limits.